 Creative Writing Prompts

 These prompts are an accessible way to jump-start a writing session when you’re fresh out of ideas.
-Use these creative writing prompts to write a poem, a story, jot down a few thoughts in your journal, or compose a blog post.
+Use these creative writing prompts to write a poem or story, jot down a few thoughts in your journal, or compose a blog post.

 - You’re relaxing in an easy chair with the fan blowing in your face and an iced drink by your side.
 The aroma from a nearby barbecue makes your mouth water.
 In the distance, you hear children splashing in the water and squealing with delight.